anegg0/gr0wing-hugo/content/posts/2014-05-04-emotional-self-reliance.md

 Our fate is largely influenced by circumstances, and these circumstances are out of our control.
 The idea that we&#8217;re entirely responsible for our destiny is not true in the course of a lifetime.
 We depend on a complex network of factors, and the amount of freewill we have is limited.

-We can improve our lot, to a certain extent, but the &#8220;unlimited potential&#8221; promised by personal development literature is not necessarily true on the material level.
-People born blind won&#8217;t be able to drive a F-16 fighter jet and those living in extremely poor countries have little to no chance to join the 1% even if they read &#8220;The Secret&#8221;.
+We can improve our lot, to a certain extent, but the "unlimited potential" promised by personal development literature is not necessarily true on the material level.
+People born blind won&#8217;t be able to drive a F-16 fighter jet and those living in extremely poor countries have little to no chance to join the 1% even if they read "The Secret".

-My point is not to be harsh, here, but to object the self-help claim that we can do &#8220;whatever we want if we want it bad enough&#8221; and that if we fail, we can only incriminate our laziness.
+My point is not to be harsh, here, but to object the self-help claim that we can do "whatever we want if we want it bad enough" and that if we fail, we can only incriminate our laziness.
 There&#8217;s a need for kindness and acceptance toward ourselves, it&#8217;s not always our fault when we fail.

 We can&#8217;t entirely design our life, and while we need to imagine a better future, blaming our misfortune on ourselves only is unfair treatment.
 Outer freedom is limited, our time on earth is limited, and the same goes for every material resources we need as human beings.